-- education program implementation meetings.
-These shortened days may be combined with the provisions in Section 8.6. - 8.8 Whenever possible, unit members shall be provided release time with no loss of compensation or benefits to attend Individualized Education Plan meetings, Section 504 meetings, or social promotion meetings. - 8.9 Except by mutual consent, all unit members shall have at least two hundred twenty-five (225) minutes per week for individual preparation and planning.
+- 8.8 Whenever possible, unit members shall be provided release time with no loss of compensation or benefits to attend Individualized Education Plan meetings, Section 504 meetings, or social promotion meetings. - 8.9 Except by mutual consent, all unit members shall have at least two hundred twenty-five (225) minutes per week for individual preparation and planning.
 The District may assign unit members to teach during their preparation time for up to eight (8) clock hours per school year.
 The District shall pay hourly per diem rate for any additional hours it requires unit members to teach during their preparation time.
 The District shall maintain the right to assign duties on an equitable basis to unit members during all other periods and times during the regular workday. - 8.10 Open House will be scheduled for an evening in May.
 All teachers will be required to be present and participate in this event.
 A \$250 Open House stipend was added into the salary schedule. - 8.11 Middle School teachers may earn In Lieu credits by covering another Middle School teacher's class.
 "Covering" is defined as performing the roles and duties ascribed to a substitute teacher, but does not include combined or consolidated classes.
 Six (6) In Lieu credits, which equates to six (6) covered class periods, will be compensated as one (1) full day at the substitute rate, while any fraction will be compensated proportionally.
 The District will pay In Lieus biannually in the January and June paychecks.
 Time sheets must be submitted on or before the deadline outlined by the District at the start of the school year.
 The District will send a reminder email to faculty in accordance with typical time sheet procedures and reminders.